tristanrussell/PPO_Tetris/training/README.md

 In the [ppo directory](./ppo) you will find an example agent that has been run for 100000 iterations of 4096 timesteps each iteration.
-Weights are included for every 10000 timesteps and the results folder includes some graphs that were constructed from the tensorboard logs.
+Weights are included for every 10000 timesteps and the [results directory](./ppo/results) includes some graphs that were constructed from the tensorboard logs.